thomasnonis/ppse-2021/readme.md

     sudo chmod +x flash.sh
     sudo chmod +x build_and_flash.sh

+If something on MacOS doesn't work use

+    sudo chown -R {username}:{workgroup} ppse-2021

 Then, you can simply navigate to `SALMO_pico_fw/src/` and execute `build.sh`, `flash.sh` or `build_and_flash.sh` to respectively build, flash or build and flash the project. :nail_care:

 # :briefcase: Adding new drivers or libraries